22 March 2018

 In a video that has gone viral on Facebook, the handler was seen dragging two bags containing the bikes from the conveyor belt before plopping them onto the ground, prompting onlookers to exclaim in shock

-According to Facebook user Patricia Lim, several of them were returning to Malaysia after participating in the Ironman 70.3 Taiwan triathlon.
+According to Facebook user Patricia Lim, several of klia2 baggage handler were returning to Malaysia after participating in the Ironman 70.3 Taiwan triathlon.
 She added that about 10 bikes were checked into the flight.

 "They cost a lot of money and we really don’t want to bring home broken bike parts because we flew on your flights.”